Frequently Asked Questions (FAQs)

 WHEN ARE THE DV-LOTTERY RESULTS RELEASED?

-During the past several years, the Diversity Visa Lottery results have been made available to DV-Lottery participants starting in early May on the US State Department’s E-DV website.
+During the past several years, the Diversity Visa Lottery results have been made available to DV-Lottery participants starting in May or June on the US State Department’s E-DV website.
+For the DV-2021 Diversity Visa Lottery which was held in early 2020, the results will be made available starting in June 2020.
 Please note that the US State Department does not personally contact DV-Lottery participants to inform them whether or not they were selected as winners.
 The Global USA Green Card Organization does, however, contact its clients promptly when they are selected as winners of the DV-Lottery so they can start the next step of the US immigration process as soon as possible.

 HOW MANY PEOPLE PARTICIPATE IN THE DV-LOTTERY AND HOW MANY WINNERS ARE SELECTED?

 The number of DV-Lottery participants and winners varies from year to year.
 In general, approximately 10-15 million main applicants (plus their derivative dependents/family members) participate in the Diversity Visa Lottery each year and around 80,000 to 100,000 main applicants are selected as winners every year.
-In the DV-2019 Green Card Lottery which was held in early 2018, there were 14,352,013 main applicants who participated and 87,610 winners who were selected for the opportunity to apply for the 50,000 Diversity Visas and Green Cards authorized to be issued each year through this US immigration program.
+In the DV-2020 Green Card Lottery which was held in early 2019, there were 14,722,798 main applicants who participated and 83,884 winners who were selected for the opportunity to apply for the 55,000 Diversity Visas and Green Cards authorized to be issued each year through this US immigration program.

 WILL I RECEIVE A GREEN CARD IF I AM SELECTED AS A DV-LOTTERY WINNER?